Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - **Output Data Transfer to Host:** Next Kernels Compute has no dependency on output data calculated by current kernel call and transferred back to host.
 The output data transfer for current compute can continue in background while next kernel compute can start.

- In nutshell this dependency analysis clarifies and reveals that:
-  - While kernel is processing current data block host can start sending next input data block for next kernel compute
-  - kernel/CU can start processing next input data block as soon as it becomes available
-  - the output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.
+ In a nutshell, this dependency analysis clarifies and reveals that while the kernel is processing, the current data block host can start sending next input data block for next kernel compute.
+The kernel/CU can start processing next input data block as soon as it becomes available.
+The output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.

-Once we have identified these facts we can capture relevant and required dependencies on host side and improve the performance considerably.
+Once you have identified these facts, you can capture relevant and required dependencies on host side and improve the performance considerably.

 ## Optimizing Host Application Code for Performance

-In this section we will try to dissect the application host code and understand how it is structured and which kind of objects are used to capture the behavior and dependencies as we discussed in last section to gain maximum performance.
+In this section, you will try to dissect the application host code and understand how it is structured and which kind of objects are used to capture the behavior and dependencies, as discussed in the last section, to gain maximum performance.

 ### Capturing Task Dependencies

-This section we will explore how host code captures dependencies.
-Please proceed as follows:
+This section describes how the host code captures dependencies.

 1. Open application source code in file "idct/krnl_idct_wrapper.cpp"